grafana/loki/docs/sources/getting-started/logcli.md

 The default batch size is `1000`.

-Loki has a server side limit for the maximum lines returned in a query (default is 5000),
+Loki has a server-side limit for the maximum lines returned in a query (default is 5000).

 Batching allows for making larger requests than the server side limit so long as the `--batch` size is less than the server limit.